openshift/oadp-operator/blogs/data-mover/data-mover-1.3.0-overview.md

 <p dir="auto">During a backup using Velero with CSI, CSI snapshotting is performed.
 This snapshot is created on the storage provider where the snapshot was taken.
 This means that for some providers, such as ODF (OpenShift Data Foundation), the snapshot lives on the cluster.
 Due to this poor durability, in the case of a disaster scenario, the snapshot is also subjected to disaster.</p>

+<h2>Components</h2>

 <h3><a href="https://github.com/openshift/oadp-operator">OADP OPERATOR</a>:</h3>

 <p dir="auto">OADP is the OpenShift API for Data Protection operator.
 This open source operator sets up and installs Velero on the OpenShift platform, allowing users to backup and restore applications.
-We will be installing Velero alongside the CSI plugin (modified version).</p>
+We will be installing Velero alongside the CSI plugin.</p>

 <h3><a href="https://github.com/vmware-tanzu/velero-plugin-for-csi">CSI PLUGIN</a>:</h3>